Organizations are maturing in their understanding of knowledge management. But true engagement and acceptance is still a major obstacle to success

 The formula is relatively straightforward; however, execution is never trivial.
 It entails dealing more effectively with the impedance mismatch through validation of requirements, collaborative problem solving, judicious use of metrics, the ability to weave functionality directly into user work processes and objectives, and a scenario library of use cases.

 Work collaboratively with users to demonstrate efficiencies offered by tools.
 At the end of the day, users will do things that are in their best interests but only if they understand how doing something provides a benefit.
-Bringing together diverse audiences to work through scenarios (choose an end to end process from the library of scenarios documented in the first step) will reveal gaps in functionality and process efficiencies.
+Bringing together diverse audiences to work through scenarios will reveal gaps in functionality and process efficiencies.
 These sessions have the added benefit of socializing insights from people who work in different parts of the value chain.

 Create baseline metrics around tasks and key processes.
 Value is demonstrated through both subjective impressions and through objective data.
 Even a subjective impression can be measured as a baseline.
 As new functionality is socialized, the subjective impression can be re-evaluated.
 More concrete measures of effectiveness of a process or efficiency in completing a task will bolster the business case and more clearly demonstrate value